isomerpages/moe-damaipri/pages/terms-of-use.md

 **Right of Access**
 <div style="text-align:justify;">Damai Primary School reserves all rights to deny or restrict access to this Web Site to any particular person, or to block access from a particular external address to this Web Site, at any time, without ascribing any reasons whatsoever.</div>

+**Disclaimer of Warranties and Liability**
+<div style="text-align:justify;">The Contents of this Web Site are provided on an "as is" basis without warranties of any kind.
+To the fullest extent permitted by law, Damai Primary School does not warrant and hereby disclaims any warranty:
+<br><br>(a) as to the accuracy, correctness, reliability, timeliness, non-infringement, title, merchantability or fitness for any particular purpose of the Contents of this Web Site;<br><br>(b) that the Contents available through this Web Site or any functions associated therewith will be uninterrupted or error-free, or that defects will be corrected or that this Web Site and the server is and will be free of all viruses and/or other harmful elements.
+<br><br>Damai Primary School shall also not be liable for any damage or loss of any kind caused as a result (direct or indirect) of the use of the Web Site, including but not limited to any damage or loss suffered as a result of reliance on the Contents contained in or available from the Web Site​.</div>